Media outlets - private TV stations in particular - have mushroomed in the post-Taliban years.

 Newspaper readership has seen a significant leap, from almost nil under Taliban rule.
 Newspapers tend to reflect more openly on domestic developments than do broadcasters.

 Internet access is limited and computer literacy and ownership rates are low.
-There were more than 1.5 million internet users by June 2012 (Internetworldstats.com).
+In 2013, the Ministry of Communications said 9.4% of Afghans were using the internet.